pinguinjkeke/vue-local-storage/README.md

   // Fallback value if nothing found in localStorage Vue.localStorage.get('propertyThatNotExists', 'fallbackValue') // Will return 'fallbackValue' string

+  //register localStorage variables and adds computed variables to local components
-  var vm = new Vue({
+  //to be used like regular computeds that are stored in the localstorage var vm = new Vue({
     localStorage: {
       someObject: {